2022 Dates Coming Soon

 If you’ve got extra vacation time to spend in Italy, we suggest you save it for after the trip, rather than before: Chances are, others from this week’s hiking adventure will welcome company as they explore the culture and gay life in Florence, Rome, Siena, or Venice.

-Not included: Transportation to and from Italy; Transfer to hotel in Florence at start of trip; Transportation from Florence to your next destination at end of trip; 2 dinners, 3 lunches; Snacks and souvenirs; Gratuities for guides; Please note that it is difficult to make early flights on the last official day of the tour, so it is most convenient if you plan one more night in Italy, closer to your airport for your flight home.
+Not included: Transportation to and from Italy; Transfer to hotel in Florence at start of the trip; Transportation from Florence to your next destination at end of trip; 2 dinners, 3 lunches; Snacks and souvenirs; Gratuities for guides; Please note that it is difficult to make early flights on the last official day of the tour, so it is most convenient if you plan one more night in Italy, closer to your airport for your flight home.

 Optional Tour Choices: